Rikochu/cse15l-lab-reports/lab-report-1-week-2.md

 **Remotely Connecting:**

 The next step was to remotely connect to the server.
-I would open the terminal on VsCode and use the command “ssh” meaning secure shell and then my course-specific account which was “cs15lwi22agu@ieng6.ucsd.edu.”
+I would open the terminal on VsCode and use the command `ssh` meaning secure shell and then my course-specific account which was “cs15lwi22agu@ieng6.ucsd.edu.”
 So I would type:
 `ssh cs15lwi22agu@ieng6.ucsd.edu` into the terminal and enter the password once it prompts me.

 ![Image](terminal.JPG)